 (b) Olive Tree

-(6) Job complained to Bildad, another of his friends, that because God had wronged him, one of his characteristics had been uprooted like a tree.
-He referred to: (Job 19: 9-11)
+(6) Job complained to Bildad, another of his friends, that because God had wronged him, one of his assets had been uprooted like a tree.
+The asset he referred to was: (Job 19: 9-11)

 (a) His health